grantfogle/personal-site/README.md

 Here is my personal site, it contains two pages:

--An about me page
+-An 'About Me' page

--A Project page with images as placeholders
+-And a 'Project' page with images as placeholders

 ## Homepage Wireframe
 ![screen shot](homepage.jpg)